Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 ## Color Parameters

-`Background Color` : Change the backround color
+`Background Color` : Change the background color

 `Custom Gradient` : The Gradient of the vizualizer is set by you with `Color 1` and `Color 2`

-`White Inside` : Place a white color at the base of the spectrum
+`White Light Inside` : Place a white color at the base of the spectrum

-## Line Parameters
+## Ray Parameters

-`Clean Line End` : Clean the spectrum ray, better when you don't use shadow
+`Show Music Visualizer` : Clean the spectrum ray, better when you don't use shadow

 `Interpolate` : Do an interpolation of the audio value for more ray

 `Rounded Mode` : The ray are solid with rounded bordure

-`Hide when no music` : Hide the Spectrum when no music
+`Hide When No music` : Hide the Spectrum when no music

 `Reverse Audio` : Reverse the audio values